 We are offering two different electric scissors, both as popularised in USA, where their use is much more common.

-One is a dual-mode scissor which used to carry the Dritz® brand, but which now comes as the "Easy Cutter" (click for the page link).
+One is a dual-mode scissor which used to carry the Dritz brand, but which now comes as the "Easy Cutter" (click for the page link).
 If you want to use it in cordless mode, you fit the rechargeable Ni-MH battery, which snaps into the rear of the device.
 Alternatively you can use it with a continuous power supply from a low-voltage lead which goes to the plug-in transformer.
 This scissor is the cheaper one of the two but as it can be used in the cordless as well as the plug-in mode, it may be considered technically more advanced than the other one.

-The second scissor carries the ProCut brand (click for the page link) and is made in Japan.
 This is not rechargeable but works on a long cable coming from the mains transformer, the idea being to avoid electrocution in the event of cutting the low voltage lead.
-In fact, the scissor would never cut this lead because it can't accept such a big 'mouthfull'.
-It is available from us in the 240V version but can also be obtained as a 110V 50/60 Hz unit.
+In fact, the scissor would never cut this lead because it can't accept such a big 'mouthful'.
+With the caveat mentioned below, it is normally available from us in the 240V version but can also be obtained as a 110V 50/60 Hz unit.
 This is a very powerful product with a lot more 'torque' than the Dritz.

 We have lower numbers of the Procut scissor out in the field, but have had no problems at all reported over a four year period.
 As the name suggests, we feel this scissor will appeal more to the professional who uses the scissor for a large part of the day.
 We tried it on three kinds of material: